web-fragments/web-fragments/docs/src/pages/documentation/glossary.md

 ## Application Shell (or app shell)

-Pre-existing application, typically a single page application (SPA), that contains Web Fragments.
+Existing legacy application, typically a single page application (SPA), that will have content migrated or modernized with Web Fragments.

 ## &lt;web-fragment&gt; element